God’s Girls Are . . . Warriors

 because she was taken out of Man.”

-God sought a helper fit for Adam, and recognizing that the magnificent animal kingdom would not satisfy that need, God created the woman.
+God sought a helper fit for Adam, and recognizing the magnificent animal kingdom would not satisfy that need, God created the woman.
 From God’s vantage point the woman was to be the “helper fit” for the man.
 And embedded within those two words is a significant key to unlocking the true value and worth of every woman.

-Were we to place the key into the knob for which it was designed, we find a much more empowering and compelling understanding of womanhood.
-The ancient Hebrew language behind the word “helper,” ezer, deserves to be amplified to its fullest extent rather than muted by cultural or societal expectations.
-For instance, while the English language’s conveyance of ezer feels very domestic, in the Hebrew language this word is always used within a military context.
+Were we to place the key into the knob for which it is designed, we find a much more empowering and compelling understanding of womanhood.
+The Hebrew language behind the word “helper,” ezer, deserves to be amplified to its fullest extent rather than muted by cultural or societal expectations.
+For instance, while the English language’s conveyance of ezer feels domestic, in the Hebrew language this word is always used within a military context.
 Indeed, it appears 21 times in the Old Testament.
 Three times it relates to nations that Israel seeks for military aid (Isaiah 30:5; Ezekiel 12:14; Daniel 11:34).
-Two times it references the woman God brings to Adam (Gen. 2:18, 20).
+Two times it references the woman who God brings to Adam (Gen. 2:18, 20).
 Sixteen times it refers to God as Israel’s defender (Exodus 18:4; Deuteronomy 33:7, 26, 29; Psalms 20:2; 33:20; 70:5; 89:19; 115:9, 10, 11; 121:1-2; 124:8; 146:5; and Hosea 13:9).
 Aside from the reference to the nations, the only time ezer is used of persons—period—is of God and the woman.

 To the extent that “helping” is happening, it is in the context of a military alliance, wherein either nations or God are giving aid to one in need, particularly God’s people Israel.
-The aid is not subservience (after all, God is not subordinate to anyone!).
+The aid is not subservience (after all, God is not subordinate to anyone).
 Rather, it is a warrior’s kind of aid, meant to shore up Israel’s weaknesses, to empower Israel to survive.
 Strength and supply and partnership and leadership are features of this warrior’s code.
-Add to this the Hebrew word kenedgo (from which we get “fit” in “helper fit” or “helper corresponding to”) and we come up with a more robust appreciation of the whole passage.
+Add to this the Hebrew word kenedgo (from which we get the “fit” in “helper fit” or “helper corresponding to”) and we come up with a more robust appreciation of the whole passage.
 The woman is not merely the helper who is suitable for the man.
 She is a warrior-partner with the man.
 Consider this quote from scholar Carolyn Custis James, from her book Half the Church:

 “Putting the facts together, isn’t it obvious that the ezer is a warrior?
 And don’t we already know this in our bones?
 God created his daughters to be ezer-warriors with our brothers.
 He deploys the ezer to break the man’s aloneness by soldiering with him wholeheartedly and at full strength in God’s gracious kingdom.
 The man needs everything she brings to their global mission.”